Saoke1219/zillow_forecast/README.md

 ## 1. Data Preparation

-+Imported the necessary libraries
++ Imported the necessary libraries
-+Loading the dataset
++ Loading the dataset
-+Checked for the general data shape.
++ Checked for the general data shape.
-+Checked the dataset info
++ Checked the dataset info
-+Filtered the chosen zipcodes
++ Filtered the chosen zipcodes
-+Checking and handling missing values in our dataset.
++ Checking and handling missing values in our dataset.
-+Checked for duplicates
++ Checked for duplicates

 ## 2. Data Pre-processing
 Conducted some analysis and visualizations to find out how many cities are in Miami-Dade and how the Zip codes are distributed among the cities.
 The number of cities in Miami-Dade county are 33 with Miami having the highest number of Zip code distribution.
 Since our client has a budget of 300,000 dollars, we will further filter our dataframe and only consider Zip codes that fall under this budget.